ChatScript/ChatScript/WIKI/ChatScript-Finalizing-A-Bot.md

 (set or used without the corresponding other side).
 Helps you see instances where maybe you typed the misspelled your variable.

+### `:mergelines file {all}`

+The function outputs to tmp/tmp.txt.
+It reads in lines and for adjacent exact matches, it outputs a single line with a count in front.
+This you can then use extern sort routine (eg sort tmp.txt >x.txt) to order the file by frequency of occurence.
+Normally :mergelines compares just the first word of the line, which is good if lines start with their rule name.
+If you add the optional all argument, then it is good if either user input or bot output lead the line.

+I use this to find unique user inputs (low count) and see if they are well handled.

 ### `:topicinfo ~topic how`